TGS

 Prime minister launches new scheme to get more people volunteering during the recession

-seen at 15:42, 21 July in Public Health Observatories of England News - national.
+seen at 15:42, 21 July in Public Health Observatories of England News - national (Our copy).

 The Prime Minister announced today the Government’s support for a new scheme designed to get more people volunteering during the recession.